shfischer/WKLIFE-FAQ/README.md

 <summary>

-#### The "precautionary multiplier m" of the ICES Category 3 advice rule reduces the advice over time
+#### Does the "precautionary multiplier m" of the ICES Category 3 advice rule reduces the advice over time?

 </summary>

 -   ICES uses three methods to calculate the advice for Category 3 data-limited stocks (excluding short-lived species).
 These are the "rfb rule" for species with slower individual growth, the "chr rule" for stocks with medium individual growth, and the "rb rule" for stocks for which no reliable length data from the catch is available.
 These three methods include a multiplier (m) in the calculation of the catch advice, which ensures that the catch advice leads to long-term precautionary management advice.
 Precautionary in this context means that the risk of the stock being depleted is reduced to a low level.
 -   For the rfb rule and the chr rule, this multiplier does not lead to a continuous reduction of the catch advice every time the rules are applied.
-Instead, the multiplier acts as a correction factor and changes the management targets of these advice rules.
-If a stock is estimated to be below this corrected management target, the advice value will be reduced.
-However, if a stock is estimated to be at or above this management target, the multiplier does not reduce the advice further.
+Instead, the multiplier acts as a correction factor and adjusts the management targets of these advice rules (rfb rule: $L_{F=M}$ , chr rule: $F_{proxy, MSY}$).
+If a stock is estimated to be below the respective corrected management target, the catch advice value will be reduced.
+However, if a stock is estimated to be at or above this management target.
+The multiplier itself does not reduce the advice further when applied over multiple years.

     The multiplier m of the empirical harvest control rules is a tuning parameter that ensures that the advice follows the ICES precautionary approach.
 The components of the harvest control rules are multiplicative, this means that the multiplier can be thought of as adjusting the target of the harvest control rules, i.e. the reference length in component f of the rfb rule and the target harvest rate of the chr rule.
 This principle is illustrated in the following equation for the rfb rule:

     $$A_{y+1} = A_y\ r\ f\ b\ m = A_y\ r\ \frac{L_{y-1}}{L_{F=M}}\ b\ m = A_y\ r\ \frac{L_{y-1}}{L_{F=M}/m}\ b = A_y\ r\ \frac{L_{y-1}}{L'_{F=M}}\ b$$

-    where $A_{y+1}$ is the new catch advice, $A_y$ is the previous catch advice, $r$, $f$, $b$ and the multiplier $m$ are the components of the rfb rule,  the multiplier, $L_{y-1}$ the mean catch length, and $L_{F=M}$ the MSY proxy reference length.
+    where $A_{y+1}$ is the new catch advice, $A_y$ is the previous catch advice, $r$, $f$, $b$ and the multiplier $m$ are the components of the rfb rule.
+The component f is the ratio of $L_{y-1}$, the mean catch length, and $L_{F=M}$, the MSY proxy reference length.

     Response copied from WKLIFE XI report (ICES, 2023, Section 2.2.8, page 28): * ICES.
 2023.
 Eleventh Workshop on the Development of Quantitative Assessment Methodologies based on LIFE-history traits, exploitation characteristics, and other relevant parameters for data-limited stocks (WKLIFE XI).
 ICES Scientific Reports.
 5:21.
 74 pp. (<https://doi.org/10.17895/ices.pub.22140260>).

 -   The third advice rule, the "rb rule", was only proposed as a method of last resort and should be avoided if possible.

-This rule is used when no reliable length data are available.
+    This rule is used when no reliable length data are available and thereby uncertainty of stock status is large.
 Contrary to the rfb and chr rules, the rb rule does not include a management target and simply adjusts the catch advice based on the stock trend, as observed with the stock index.
+The rb rule likely reduces the catch advice over time with the multiplier m:
+     $$A_{y+1} = A_y\ r\ b\ m$$
-The rb rule likely reduces the catch advice over time with the multiplier.
-This is needed to ensure that (1) the management advice is precautionary in the long term, (2) the depletion risk is not greater than for the other methods, and (3) the depletion risk does not increase over time.
+     The biomass trend r (2-over-3 rule) would need to be larger than 2 to increase the advice, even if the biomass index itself is above the biomass threshold (i.e. b=1).
+Simulations showed, that this is needed to ensure that (1) the management advice is precautionary in the long term, (2) the depletion risk is not greater than for the other methods, and (3) the depletion risk does not increase over time.
 This situation can be avoided when length data are available that are representative of the catch of the stock.
 These length data allow the application of the rfb or chr rules, which do not lead to a continuous reduction in the catch advice.
 A single year of length data can be enough to move away from the rb rule to either the rfb or chr rule.

 *Question source: WGDEEP for WKLIFE XII 2023; Scottish Fishermen's Federation for WKLIFE XII 2023*